DiegoPrestamo/DiegoPresatmo.github.io/_posts/2023-6-4-Introduction-to-Underactuated-Robotics.md

 But when we look at ASIMO's demo video, there is something wrong with its movement.
 Its just not natural.
 What is it that makes ASIMO's movement robotic, and [Atlas'](https://www.youtube.com/watch?v=tF4DML7FIWk&ab_channel=BostonDynamics) movement much more human-like?

 ## Our underactuated world:
 The fundamental reason comes down to dynamics.
-In order to achieve the desired control, ASIMO is essentially fighting an endless battle against its natural dynamics.
+In order to achieve the desired control, ASIMO is essentially fighting an continous battle against its natural dynamics.
 Hence the bent knees and slow movements.
 The idea goes as follows: if we can use feedback to cancel the system's dynamics, the control problem is trivial.
-The idea has merit and is useful in many settings.
-Manipulator robots excel in industrial settings where they are bolted down and dynamic cancellation is necessary.
+The idea has merit and is useful in various domains.
+Manipulator robots excel in the industrial setting where they are bolted down and dynamic cancellation is necessary.
 Full control all the time.
 Any desired acceleration can be achieved at any time.

-However, this control ideology begins to hold us down when we get to more complicated control models.
+Unfortunately, this control ideology begins to hold us down when we get to more complicated control models.
 I want to prove this to you.
 Stand up, and take three steps at your normal gait.
 Now turn around and take three really slow steps, kind of like ASIMO would.
 I am willing to bet you found the second go harder.
 Your body was expending much more energy fighting gravity and the movement was surely not too graceful.
-Although unnatural, this type of movement is very well understood in control theory and is simple as long as you have enough power and have enough actuators to control your degrees of freedom.
+Although unnatural, the second type of movement is very well understood in control theory and is simple as long as you have enough power and have enough actuators to control your degrees of freedom.
+You are fully actuated.

 The idea of exploiting mechanical systems and riding dynamics prevails in nature.
 An albatross can fly for kilometers without flapping its wings, a rainbow trout can ride up stream currents simply using their anatomical mechanisms, and a gymnast can do backflips with relative ease.
  <div align="center">